-This group is for anyone who is an avid, or once in awhile, or wanting to get back to reading person.
-I know there are many of us that would like to take a little bit of "me" time and get absorbed in a really good book again.
-Anyone else do the "when I have time" thing?
-Or buy a book that ends up not being read?
-Or have you read such a fantastic (or maybe even a horrible book) and had no one to discuss it with?
+This group is for anyone who is avid, once in a while, new, or wanting to get back to reading person.
+I know there are many of us that would like to take a little bit of "me" time and get absorbed in a really good book.
+Anyone else do the "when I have time" thing? buy a book that isn't read? or read such a fantastic (or horrible book for that matter) and had no one to discuss it with?
 Raise your hand; ok put them all down now!

 4. And Yet: Never Serve Vegetarian Pâté

 5. Also, Keep Mortie Out Of It Your cousin Mortie from Montana may be in town for the week, but that doesn't mean he should come with you to book club.
 Members have a relationship with one another that changes when new people enter.
 (Example: the shy person who finally opens up during a discussion of Unaccustomed Earth.)
 A policy about when and how to invite guests or new members will spare a lot of feelings and avoid frustration.